-Being a part of tech community, realizing a few issues, also wanting to contribute a bit, this blog post is my precious and is a part of whole series to improve the quality of next generation of developers.
+Being a part of the tech community, realizing a few issues, also wanting to contribute a bit, this blog post is my precious and is a part of the whole series to improve the quality of next generation of developers.

 Start by listening

-Walking in to a project and saying “Hi, here’s what I think this project should be doing” is usually not taken as a good thing.
+Walking into a project and saying “Hi, here’s what I think this project should be doing” is usually not taken as a good thing.
 Some projects may welcome that sort of approach, but if the project has been running a while, the chances of that attitude being embraced are small.
 Listening is the best way to know what the project needs.

 Join a mailing list